-To provide an exceptional patient experience through compassionate care and create life-long relationships by changing the way health and health care are delivered in our community.
+To provide an exceptional patient experience through compassionate care and to create life-long relationships by changing the way healthcare services are delivered in our community.

 Our Values

 SAFETY - We put safety first, for our patients, their families and all who work here.